 Above: Laura and Freya working at home updating the website and looking after customers.

 Our team have always had a tendency to talk about food; what we had for dinner last night, what we’ve got for lunch, what we wish we had for lunch, should we buy some doughnuts and so on.
 It quickly became apparent that we missed these chats and soon started sharing pictures of what we were cooking and baking, be it from what we have left in the fridge, with something foraged on that days exercise, or homemade calzone’s cooked in the garden fire pit as part of our children’s home education.

-Above: Simple chocolate cake and oat biscuit recipes as seen on our instagram stories shared by Sarah and Fliss
+Above: Simple oat biscuit and chocolate cake recipes as seen on our instagram stories shared by Fliss and Sarah

 We’re not all food food food though, a lovely part of being a member of the Willow & Stone team is the different interests we all have and share, and over the coming weeks members of the team will be writing blog posts to reflect this.
-Read the latest addition ‘5 things that can bring you joy whilst being at home‘ by Ellie.
+Read the latest addition ‘5 things that can bring you joy whilst being at home

 You may have spotted (and no doubt if you have children been involved in creating) colourful rainbows popping up in peoples windows.
 A symbol of peace and hope the rainbows are becoming a way for children to connect to one another whilst they go rainbow spotting on a walk and of course add some lightness at a difficult time for all of us.

 We decided to bring some of that brightness to our shop window for people to enjoy whilst passing by on their way to work or to buy provisions.
 Children have been posting and emailing their beautiful rainbows for us to display together, add yours by emailing them to firstname.lastname@example.org, we’d love to see and share them – Oh and it’s not just for kids!